In the UK Overseas Territories

 A new marine reserve, the ‘Blue Halo Marine Reserve’ has been proposed in the waters around Bermuda.
 650 miles off the east coast of North America, Bermuda and its surrounding waters lie within the Sargasso Sea, an enormous mass of water that is driven in a clockwise direction by strong ocean currents.
 Floating on the water’s surface are large mats of seaweed known as Sargassum, which support a unique variety of marine life.
 The Bermudian Government is interested in protecting part of its waters in a no-take marine reserve in order to safeguard this amazing ecosystem and lead efforts to achieve further protection for the Sargasso Sea.
 For more information visit the Bermuda Blue Halo website.

 The Pitcairn Islands in the South Pacific are home to some of the most pristine waters and reefs on earth, with the world’s most southerly coral atoll and a World Heritage Site at Henderson Island.
 Just 55 people live here, but the area of water encompassed by the islands stands at a staggering 836,000 square kilometres, much of it little impacted by human exploitation.
-Leaders of the Pitcairn Islands are working with the Pew Environment Group, on the prospect of creating a marine reserve within its waters.
+Leaders of the Pitcairn Islands are working with the Pew Charitable Trusts, on the prospect of creating a marine reserve within its waters.
 To discover more about the Pitcairn, read about the recent expedition to the Islands by the National Geographic.